Smoking, drinking alcohol and gaining too much weight during pregnancy can affect the long-term health of both mothers and children.

 There are system barriers preventing both individuals and organisations from providing recommended antenatal care.
 Research is needed to find an evidence-based way of changing practice, based on the local context, to ensure more women receive the care they need.

-Throughout the project, we will engage closely with obstetricians, midwives, dietitians, population health practitioners, health policy officers and pregnant women, who strongly support better care to address smoking, alcohol consumption and weight gain during pregnancy.
+Throughout the project, we engaged closely with stakeholders who strongly support better care to address smoking, alcohol consumption and weight gain during pregnancy, including obstetricians, midwives, dietitians, population health practitioners, health policy officers, and pregnant women.

 - Grady A, Barnes C, Wolfenden L, Lecathelinais C, Yoong SL.
 Barriers and enablers to adoption of digital health interventions to support the implementation of dietary guidelines in early childhood education and care: Cross-sectional study.
 J Med Internet Res.
 2020;22(11):e22036. doi:10.2196/22036